Meghan Markle's Best Friend Seemingly Responds To Speculation About Their Friendship

 The speculation of the friendship breakup first began in June, when the Canadian stylist was called out for issuing a thinly veiled threat towards Sasha Exeter after the influencer shared some Black Lives Matter content on her social media.

-“What happened next was a series of very problematic behaviors and antics that ultimately resulted in her sending me a threat in writing,” shared Exeter over social media, revealing that Mulroney had privately threatened to sue her for libel after also apologizing publicly numerous times.
+“What happened next was a series of very problematic behaviours and antics that ultimately resulted in her sending me a threat in writing,” shared Exeter over social media, revealing that Mulroney had privately threatened to sue her for libel after also apologising publicly numerous times.

 The situation stirred up a conversation about white privilege in a sociopolitical climate already marked by the presence of white women threatening Black people all over the country.
 It pretty much exposed Mulroney as Karen, and many believed that the revelation may have negatively impacted her longtime relationship with Markle.
 How devastating would it be for the Duchess — a Black woman who herself has faced a steady stream of outright misogynoir since becoming associated with the Royal Family and is actively speaking out against racism — to discover that her best friend was threatening the livelihood of another Black woman?